 As the American news landscape polarizes, outlets have fragmented into those with left- versus right-leaning audiences.
-The format has moved from journalistic reporting to debate-style formats to those having two, three or more talking heads all speaking from one side of an issue.
-Watching an entire panel agree on every issue makes it difficult to feel like the entire story is being told or that the audience is learning anything of value.
+News programming has moved towards debate-style formats and increasingly to those having multiple talking heads all speaking from one side of an issue.
+Watching an entire panel agree on every issue makes it difficult to feel like the entire story is being told or even that the audience is learning anything of value.

 This type of polarization in reporting is increasingly reflected in the audience and the politicians they elect.
 Both left and right leaning outlets demonize the other side and charge that those who follow a competitor lack the mental capacity to understand the true complexities of the world.
 “Low information voters” has become a popular phrase to belittle those who hold an opposing viewpoint.
 Anne Coulter’s book, “If Democrats Had Any Brains, They’d Be Republicans” sums up the animosity that pervades much of the discussion.